From Symmetries to Commutant Algebras in Standard Hamiltonians: Locality and the DCT

 where a region is simply defined to be a collection of lattice sites.
-Consider any local operator $\hO_{\loc-R}$ in a region $R$ that is symmetric under an on-site symmetry.
-By definition it commutes with the algebra generated by the (family of) unitary operators $\hU$ of the form of Eq.~(\ref{eq:onsiteunitary}).
+We now move onto the proofs of the important lemmas, restated here for easy reference. \strloc* \begin{proof} Consider any strictly local operator $h_R = \hO_{\text{loc-}R}$ in a contiguous region $R$ that is symmetric under an on-site symmetry.
+By definition it commutes with the algebra generated by the (family of) unitary operators $\hU(g)$ of the form of Eq.~(\ref{eq:onsiteunitary}).
 Hence it is clear that any such operator should commute with the unitary restricted to the region $R$, i.e.,